hotwired/hotwire-native-android/docs/QUICK-START.md

 1. [Advanced Options](#advanced-options)
 2. [Local Development](#local-development)

-## Introduction to NavHostFragments
+## Introduction to NavigatorHosts

-A [`NavHostFragment`](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment) is a component available in [Android Jetpack](https://developer.android.com/jetpack) and is primarily responsible for providing "an area in your layout for self-contained navigation to occur."
+To start, a [`NavHostFragment`](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment) is a component available in [Android Jetpack](https://developer.android.com/jetpack) and is primarily responsible for providing "an area in your layout for self-contained navigation to occur."

-The Hotwire extension of this class, `SessionNavHostFragment`, along with being responsible for self-contained `HotwireFragment` navigation, also manages a `Sesssion` and a `TurboWebView` instance.
-You will need to place an instance of a `SessionNavHostFragment` in your main `Activity` layout.
+The Hotwire implementation of this class, `NavigatorHost`, along with being responsible for self-contained `HotwireFragment` navigation, also manages a `Navigator` with a `Sesssion` and `TurboWebView` instance.

 ## Create an Activity